OlekSt/Fabike/Testing.md

     - Click links in the footer for Bikes, Frames, Events

     Results:
-    - All links open respecive pages - Bikes, Frames or Events from either navbar, or Discover buttons in the body of the home page, or the footer.
+    - All links open respective pages - Bikes, Frames or Events from either navbar, or Discover buttons in the body of the home page, or the footer.
     - Bikes shows all three groupd of bikes in one page: Urban, All Road, Road, and allows a visitor to easily navigate either to a specific section, eg Urban or to an individual bike.
-    - Frames shows both frames currently on offer, carbon fibre and titanium, and allows to navigate to either of them.
+    - Frames shows both frames currently on offer, carbon fiber and titanium, and allows navigating to either of them.
     - Events lists all upcoming events, indicating info about topic and date/time.
 A user can easily navigate to an individual event page to get more info or book a spot.
     - A user can always see the navbar menu, no matter where on the website one currently is, and can navigate back to any of the pages of interest.

     Conclusion:
     - Passed.
-The website offers several options from where a users can reach respective sections of interest, bikes, frames or events.
+The website offers several options from where users can reach respective sections of interest, bikes, frames or events.

 <img src="media/readme/02_user_stories.jpg" alt="Title image" style="margin: 0 10px;" width="100%"/>
 ****